nibbydev/EasyBuyout/README.md

 ## What can it price?
 Uniques, gems, divination cards, maps, 6-links, currency, prophecies, essences, magic and rare items and pretty much everything.

-## "But I have PoeTradeMacro, why do I need this?"
+## But I have PoeTradeMacro, why do I need this?
 Yeah and it's slow as s#!t.
 You hover over the item, click the hotkey, wait a bunch for it to load and then get a list of the cheapest prices.
 Mind you, those might very well be pricefixers.